 I fell in love with paneer when I was in college and ate my first saag paneer.
 It was one of the dishes I ate where I thought that meat wasn’t necessary to make the meal more delicious.
 I loved the soft and slightly chewy texture of the cubed cheese, and it was the perfect sponge for all the spices in the saag paneer.

 Paneer is a fresh cheese that is very common in Indian cuisine.
 I never cooked with it until last year, when I made a fried paneer recipe from Madhur Jaffrey’s Vegetarian India.
-Part of the battle is finding a store that carries paneer in the first place.
-After some search, I managed to track down Gopi’s packaged paneer at Nugget Markets and the Sacramento Foods Co-Op at about $8 or $9 for a 12-ounce brick.
-It was pricey, so I decided to try my hand at making paneer at home.
-(Note: I later discovered a few Indian grocery stores around me that sold the same paneer at a cheaper price.)
+Part of the battle is finding a store that carries the cheese in the first place.
+In Sacramento, you can find paneer at Nugget Markets, Sprouts, and Sacramento Foods Co-Op.
+You can also find it at Indian grocery stores.

 One thing that I didn’t expect from store-bought paneer was the difference in texture from fresh paneer.
 If you have ever eaten packaged halloumi, you’ll know what I mean.
 When you bite into the paneer, the cheese feels quite chewy, and it makes a little squeak against your teeth as you bite.
 I don’t mind that feeling at all, but not everyone enjoys it.

-In the photo above, the top row is store-bought paneer, and the bottom row is homemade paneer.
+In the photo above, the top row is store-bought paneer, and the bottom row is homemade.
 As you can see, the store-bought cheese is smoother, and it looks like mozzarella.
 Conversely, you can see a lot of texture in the homemade version (from the curds), almost like tofu.
 It is a lot more crumbly when you slice into it, too.